weijieyong/Mastering-RL/README.md

   - Explore multi-task learning capabilities

 - **Environment Complexity**
-  - Extend to more challenging manipulation tasks (e.g., FetchSlide, FetchPush)
+  - Create custom environments for more challenging manipulation tasks
   - Add obstacles and constraints to the environment
   - Implement real-world domain randomization